input-output-hk/cardano-sl/docs/cardano-monads.rst

 better compatibility with other libraries.
 In the grand scheme of things it's not important whether we use ``Mockable``-based machinery or mtl-style classes to abstract ``IO`` functionality.

+However, we prefer to have mtl-style classes rather than ``Mockable`` for reasons of simplicity.
+The idea behind ``Mockable`` was to provide a unified framework for lifting (just define ``liftMockable`` once, instead of ``N*M``), but we don't have lifting anymore.
+On the other hand, when we compare ``MonadF`` and ``Mockable F``, the ``Mockable`` approach has additional cost of having to duplicate methods of ``F`` as GADT constructors and top-level methods, doubling the size of effect definition.
+The mtl-style class does not require understanding GADTs, nor does it need this sort of code duplication.

 Point-by-point rundown
 ______________________